StephenL13/discord-bot-template/README.md

 - dotenv
 - fs

-You can run this script within the console one time: `npm install discord.js dotenv fs`
+To setup your bot, open your terminal and execute `npm init` to start creating the Node app environment.
+Then, run `npm install discord.js dotenv fs`.

 ## INSIDE THE PREFIXED COMMAND HANDLER
 The folder is labeled `./commands` but require sub-folders to keep the bot structure organized. `module.exports.run` is where you can place all of the code you need.
 The latter is `module.exports.help`, which is where you modify the official command name and aliases.